how does K-TIG compare to TIG welding?

 K-TIG, on the other hand, maximises the arc pressure to create enough force to penetrate the materials being welded.
 K-TIG uses higher than conventional welding currents, usually between 320 and 600 amps and even higher if a thicker material needs to be welded.

 After the material has been penetrated, the K-TIG process creates and maintains an incredibly stable ‘keyhole’.
 The cavity can convert to a self-stabilising structure by using the sides of the pool as an elastic membrane, attached to the top and bottom opening in the material.

 The self-stabilising nature of the keyhole makes the entire process highly efficient by only melting the amount of material required to achieve full penetration.
 In comparison to conventional

-In both TIG/GTAW and K-TIG, only one gas is associated with the actual welding process.
-This is delivered as per conventional TIG, flowing down between the electrode and the gas cup.
+Both TIG/GTAW and K-TIG only use one gas throughout the welding process, typically argon although mixes can be used to optimise particular applications.
+Gas is delivered in K-TIG in the same manner as conventional TIG, flowing down the electrode and the gas cup.